 Our Story

-From Soil to Soul was established in 2015 with the realization that there simply isn’t enough solid, practical gardening advice for gardeners in Zone 1-5.
+From Soil to Soul was established in 2015 with the realization that there simply wasn’t enough solid, practical gardening advice for gardeners in Zones 1-5.

-If you’re a gardener living in a cold region with a short growing season then it comes as no surprise that finding relevant gardening content specific to your unique zone is a challenge.
+If you’re a gardener living in a cold region with a short growing season then this comes as no surprise!
+Finding relevant gardening content specific to your unique zone has likely been a challenge.

-Sure, there’s tons of info out there for gardeners living in temperate climates where year round gardening is possible.
+Sure, there’s tons of info out there for gardeners living in southern climates where year round gardening is possible.
 But for us Northern folks, it can be tough!

 And so, From Soil to Soul was born.

 I (Maggie) started sharing gardening content on Instagram in 2015 when my now husband built us our first greenhouse.
-We had no idea what we were doing and so I honestly shared online the wins and fails that come in those first few years of gardening.
+We had no idea what we were doing.
+So I honestly shared online the wins and fails that come in those first few years of gardening.

-I quickly fell in love with the freedom that came with growing our own food and submersed myself into learning as much as possible about the world of organic gardening.
+But I very quickly fell in love with the freedom that came with growing our own food.
+And I submersed myself into learning as much as possible about the world of organic gardening.

 With my new hobby top of mind, I knew I wanted to make From Soil to Soul my project.
-Alongside building the blog (which then was nowhere near what it is today!), I also saw an opportunity to launch a gardening podcast.
+Alongside building the blog, I also saw an opportunity to launch a gardening podcast.

 Why Organic Gardening